MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 1. Search for **OneDrive** and select **Create share link** action.

-1. In the **Create share link** action enter the following values:
+1. In the **Create share link** action enter these values:

-    1. File ID from the Dynamic content
+    1. File ID: from the Dynamic content

-    1. Link type View from the Dynamic content
+    1. Link type: View from the Dynamic content

 1. Select **Add an action**.